 Why you don’t have to be a “great salesperson” to do this

-You don’t need to be able to sell ice to Eskimos to use these techniques.
-They use empathy, respect and natural conversation—tools you use every day as you weave your content net—to encourage a new kind of behavior in your community.
+Instead, you’ll use empathy, respect, and natural conversation — tools you use every day — to encourage a new kind of behavior in your community.

 You’re not going to exaggerate your good points or offer crummy products, because that would screw up your relationship with your audience.
 And not only would that be a dumb business decision, it would feel really horrible.

-Low-key, ethical sales techniques like these work to make your relationship with your 1000 True Fans stronger than ever, while allowing you to make an honest and comfortable living.
+Ethical sales techniques work to make your relationship with your audience stronger than ever, while allowing you to make an honest and comfortable living.

 Start putting these tools into place today to convert your loyal audience into paying customers.
 I’ll race you to the finish line …